 If you're suffering from complications from an inferior vena cava (IVC) filter, you might be thinking about suing the manufacturer of the filter, the medical professionals who surgically implanted the filter, or both.

 Before you decide whether to file an IVC filter lawsuit, you probably want to know how long the process will take.
-You might need money now to pay medical bills or feel like you don't have the energy or funds for a legal battle that will drag on for years.
-Unfortunately, it's hard to predict exactly how long your lawsuit will take.
-But IVC filter lawsuits, like any other personal injury lawsuits, move through distinct stages, and some factors that can influence the timeline of your case are in your control.
+It's hard to predict specifics, but IVC filter cases— like other kinds of personal injury lawsuits— move through distinct stages.
+And some factors that can influence the timeline of your case are in your control.

 An IVC filter lawsuit usually goes through the following stages: